ZJUIDG-AIVA/ReSpark/README.md

 - **Select Cache**: Select an existing cache file or create a new cache file.

 For an optimal experience exploring the system, we recommend using the dataset *"Crime Data from 2020 to 2023 in LA.csv"* along with the reference report *"CHICAGO CRIME SPIKES IN 2022, BUT FIRST DROP IN MURDER SINCE PANDEMIC"* and the cache file `crime_case_cache`.
 All of these are provided in the database of the system.

-For more detailed instructions, please refer to the demo video.